somin-narain/pygame/README.md

 # pygame
 game in python using pygame
-there are two games hwich are -
+there are two games which are -
 	 1)Flappy Bird
 	 2)The Snake Game